 Step 2 – Build the back of the table by attaching the two 2 x 2 legs to the back plywood using wood glue and 1 1/4 pocket hole Kreg screws.
 I love using Purebond plywood because it is formaldehyde free!

 Step 12 – Attach the top by removing the drawer and using pocket holes on the sides and back.
-And we are done!!

 I love it so much!
 I moved the X-base table to my husband’s side of the bed and this one to mine.
 Look at those X’s on the sides!

-Once again, if you want the plans just click here to go to Jamison’s blog by clicking below –
+If you want the plans just click here to go to Jamison’s blog by clicking below –

 Did you enjoy this DIY Clara Lattice Bedside table?